Health Careers Program Eligibility

 - Personal interview with applicant and parent(s)/guardian(s).

 - Recommendations from teachers of mathematics, science and English.
-(A high school graduate or college student may supply recommendations knowledgeable community persons or employers, in addition to recommendations from professors.
+(A high school graduate or college student may supply recommendations from knowledgeable community persons or employers, in addition to recommendations from professors.
 Greatest emphasis is given to recommendations that attest to capabilities, level of performance and motivation.)